SELVA-G-2003/Speech-Recognition-Synthesis/README.md

-Project Title: Real-Time Speech Recognition and Synthesis System
+# Project Title: Integrating Speech Recognition and Synthesis on ChatGPT

 **Overview**